 When home remedies do not work, a person can try medical treatments for MS itching, such as:

-Regular itching treatments, such as cortisone creams or sprays, will usually have no effect on MS itching.
+Typical itching treatments, such as cortisone creams or sprays, will usually have no effect on MS itching.

-However, there are some medications that may help.
+However, some medications may help.

-- anticonvulsants, such as phenytoin (Dilantin), carbamazepine (Tegretol), and gabapentin (Neurotonin)
+- anticonvulsants such as phenytoin (Dilantin), carbamazepine (Tegretol), and gabapentin (Neurotonin)

 - hydroxyzine (Atarax), which is an antihistamine

-Transcutaneous electrical nerve stimulation
+Transcutaneous electrical nerve stimulation (TENS)

 Anyone experiencing MS itching should discuss their options with a doctor, who may have additional tips.